 The School of Surgical Technology at Carolinas College is accredited by the Commission on Accreditation of Allied Health Programs (CAAHEP).
 Graduates are administered the National Certification exam given by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

-Surgical Technology Diploma Program: The diploma in surgical technology will be awarded upon successful completion of 40 credits of prescribed coursework.
-The curriculum for the diploma program is below.
+Surgical Technology Diploma Program: The diploma in surgical technology will be awarded upon successful completion of 40 semester credits of prescribed coursework.

-Associate Degree Bridge Program: The AAS degree bridge program allows surgical technologists to earn an associate degree in their field by completing an additional 30 credits in general studies courses.
+Associate Degree Bridge: The AAS degree bridge allows surgical technologists to earn an associate degree in their field by completing an additional 30 credits in general studies courses.
+For specific courses and more information, click here.

 For more information on the Surgical Technology program, visit the Carolinas College information portal.